YarNhoj/npug/README.md

 Weave creates a virtual network that connects Docker containers deployed across multiple hosts.

 Applications use the network just as if the containers were all plugged into the same network switch, with no need to configure port mappings, links, etc.

-#Presenter Notes
-Fire up the client VM and launch weave

 ---